Innovation in an Era of Accelerating Technologies

 ADM.
 WILLIAM McRAVEN (Ret.)

-University of Texas System Chancellor William H. McRaven, a retired U.S. Navy four-star admiral, leads one of the nation’s largest and most respected systems of higher education.
-As the chief executive officer of the UT System, McRaven oversees 14 institutions that educate 217,000 students and employ 20,000 faculty and more than 70,000 health care professionals, researchers and staff.
+As the Chancellor of the UT System he led one of the nation’s largest and most respected systems of higher education.
+As the chief executive officer of the UT System, McRaven oversaw 14 institutions that educated 220,000 students and employed 20,000 faculty and more than 80,000 health care professionals, researchers, and staff.

 During this session, McRaven will share lessons and insights on authority amidst turmoil and instability, the force of teamwork and personal initiative, resilience in the face of opposition, and the unconditional importance of never giving up.

 First Female NFL Referee

 Sarah Thomas changed the game in the world’s most quintessential male-dominated sport—football—when she became the first female NFL referee.
 Now she’s inspiring others to dream big and believe anything is possible.
 Since her addition to the NFL's roster of referees, she has become a trail-blazing inspiration to women everywhere, embodying the notion that with a belief in self, inner drive, hard work, preparation, and a mindset of being the best you can be, no barrier or ceiling is impenetrable.

 Officiating her first game September 13, 2015 between the Kansas City Chiefs and Houston Texans, Sarah’s hat, whistle, and flag are now on display at the NFL Hall of Fame and serve as a testament to this historic achievement.
 No stranger to being the first or breaking gender-barriers, she was the first female referee to ever work a major college football game, to officiate a bowl game and to referee in a Big Ten stadium.